peasead/elastic-container/README.md

 ## Modifying

-In `elastic-container.sh`, the variables are defined, any can be changed.
+In `.env`, the variables are defined, any can be changed.
 ```
 ELASTIC_PASSWORD="elastic"
 KIBANA_PASSWORD="elastic"